LBHackney-IT/API-Playbook/docs/nuget-packages.md

 For the purpose of onboarding new developers, we ensure that we have extensive documentation in the READMEs of our repositories that is kept up-to-date.

-For more information about the NuGet Packages at Hackney visit our GitHub Repository [here](https://github.com/LBHackney-IT/lbh-core)
+To see the different NuGet packages we have a Hackney please [visit this site](https://github.com/orgs/LBHackney-IT/packages)

 </TextToSpeech>